cypher256/java-extension-pack/README.md

 <br>

 ## Terminal Auto-configuration
 Terminal profiles are defined based on configured runtimes, so you can easily open a terminal by selecting the Java version from the terminal dropdown.
+The configured environment variables do not affect the OS, so the OS environment remains clean.
 <br><p>
 ![Switch Java Version](https://raw.githubusercontent.com/cypher256/java-extension-pack/main/image/terminal.png)
 </p>